ChrisSutcu/CODCalculator/README.md

 # CODCalculator
-Crack Opening Displacement Calculator
 README: Crack Opening Displacement (COD) Tracking Script

 Overview

-This script processes a series of images to track the crack opening displacement (COD) by selecting two points on each image and computing the COD in millimeters.
+This script processes a series of images to track the crack opening displacement (COD) by selecting two points on the crack initiation image which are tracked using optical flow.This allows for computing COD in millimeters.
 The script also calibrates pixel density based on a known specimen thickness and saves the results to an Excel file.

 Requirements